 In exactly one month I begin a whole new decade of my existence.
 Yep, bye bye twenties.
 I wish I could say I was sad to be leaving them behind but in all honesty I’m really ready to start a fresh page.

 My twenties were really hard.
-Illness and fairly gruelling rehabilitation seemed to eat up so much of it and obviously relationships haven’t quite gone as I had planned back when I was a fresh-faced twenty year old dreaming of moving in with her boyfriend.
-But it gave me my boy, and I’ve grown.
-Not grown-up, but grown, hmm, I dunno, in?
+Illness and fairly gruelling rehabilitation seemed to eat up so much of it and obviously relationships haven’t quite gone as I had planned back when I was a fresh-faced twenty year old.
+But it gave me my son, and I’ve grown.
+Not grown-up, but grown, hmm, in?
 I am a different person after these ten years.
 A better one, stronger, more in touch with how I tick and with the world around me and why I’m on it.

 It really feels like a new start, this.
 I’m excited.
 Excited to see what happens next and the people I’ll meet and what I’ll discover.
 I feel lighter, somehow, than I did ten years ago, even though I have much more on my shoulders.